 - sulfasalazine (Azulfidine)

-Biologic drugs are options when NSAIDs and DMARDs haven’t worked.
+New guidelines recommend biologic drugs as first-line treatments for PsA.
 These drugs work on specific parts of your immune system to stop joint damage.
 You get them as an injection or infusion.

 Commonly prescribed biologic drugs include: